 This Beardy McHipster couple might love "Indy Tunes Only"...
 But the one thing all of the most successful weddings have in common is.......
-They were fun!

 They weren't ironic.
 The song-lyrics or music didn't tell some story over the course of the night that guests were supposed to catch...

 They were simply FUN.
 They were personalized everywhere my client envisioned, and still they were considerate of their many guests.

 Reasons your reception fun and dancing can fall flat:

 These are in no particular order, and some may have more impact than others...

 Do you have 100 indy tunes that your day won't be complete without.
 We may not be the right fit for your wedding!
 If you've ever heard me say- "I'm glad to give you control over most of the music", be assured, it has come after a lengthy conversation where I've determined whether or not you are (1) someone with eclectic taste in music, and (2) have shown some level of consideration for your guests, by saying something like- "I want everyone to dance and have FUN!"

 Best practice: Pick a bunch of songs you love, a bunch of songs you think your guests will love, a handful of do-not-play songs...
 And let your DJ fill in the blanks based on your tastes, the crowd etc. If you don't trust a DJ to do that, don't hire that DJ.